totalico/1040_AutoScript/README.md

 3. It's your responsibility to look after errors and misleading, especially in 8812 form, which the IRS worn to be careful.
 Reckless may cause you for 2 years pantiled not take this credit.

+# Important to this version

+##NOTE! in this version the check-boxes are *NOT*   checking automatically.
+you need to check them manually.